 Erected 1990 by The Alachua County Historical Commission in Cooperation with the Florida Department of State.
 (Marker Number F-328.)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this location, measured as the crow flies.
-Melrose Woman's Club (approx. 0.2 miles away); Melrose High School (approx. 0.3 miles away); Melrose Cemetery (approx. 0.3 miles away); Earleton, Florida (approx. 3.9 miles away); The Bellamy Road (approx. 4.6 miles away); Hawthorne (approx. 8.3 miles away); Waldo (approx. 9.1 miles away); Dickison and His Men / Jefferson Davis' Baggage (approx. 9.1 miles away).
+Melrose Woman's Club (approx. 0.2 miles away); Melrose High School (approx. 0.3 miles away); Melrose Cemetery (approx. 0.3 miles away); Melrose Veterans Memorial (approx. 0.3 miles away); Earleton, Florida (approx. 3.9 miles away); The Bellamy Road (approx. 4.6 miles away); Hawthorne (approx. 8.3 miles away); Waldo (approx. 9.1 miles away).
 Touch for a list and map of all markers in Melrose.

 Regarding Melrose.
 Melrose Platted in 1877 and once called Banana, the town thrived with the opening of Sante Fe Canal, connecting the town with Waldo.
 Melrose became a tourist center, with many hotels and winter residents during the 1880s and a shipping center for citrus and vegetables.
 The freezes of the 1890s destroyed both the citrus industry and tourism, but the city's